 I don’t even have a real reason.
 I mean, I guess I was never sure how to prepare it, but that hasn’t stopped me from trying things before.
 I think I just felt very fulfilled in the area of squash…I had no idea how much I was missing out on!

 So unlike Spaghetti Squash and Butternut Squash, where I fear losing a finger every time I attempt to cut them raw, acorn squash is super easy to cut before cooking.
 For recipes like this 21 Day Fix Stuffed Acorn Squash, I like to cut mine top to bottom, because it’s a little flatter that way and the squash rests easily on my cutting board and plus it makes an adorable heart shape.
 But you can also cut it in half across the middle and the halves look like a flower!
 Either way, it’s pretty easy and pretty darn cute.

-And the flavor of acorn squash is slightly sweeter, and even maybe more mild, which gives it amazing versatility as a meal, a side dish, or even a sweet treat.
+The flavor of acorn squash is slightly sweeter, and even maybe more mild, which gives it amazing versatility as a meal, a side dish, or even a sweet treat.
 I am totally in love, in case you haven’t noticed.

 Here’s a video of me gushing over acorn squash on my Facebook Page.

 For this particular recipe, I was inspired to make my acorn squash into a savory dinner because while at the farm market where I finally took the leap and put some in my cart, they had this yummy chicken sausage with spinach and feta.
 Like I said before, there are SO many options for making stuffed acorn squash, but I decided to put all this deliciousness together and we loved the results!
 For a sweeter Stuffed Acorn Squash recipe, check out this Roasted Acorn Squash with Sweet Whipped Ricotta recipe.